code-bhuvanesh/grocery-picker/README.md

 5. Add items to your cart by specifying the desired quantity.
 6. Review your cart and make adjustments if needed.
 7. Proceed to the checkout process.
-8. Make payment using the integrated payment gateway.
+8. Make payment using the integrated payment gateway.`(yet to be done)`
 9. Receive confirmation of your order and track its status.

 ## Limitations and Future Improvements